ronxdev/SimpleCustomerProfileTable/README.md

 # SimpleCustomerProfileTable
-Created and exported HTML & XML database displaying customer profiles with data using SQL
+Created and exported database as HTML & XML document - Database/Table displaying customer profiles with data using SQL